the French flag book cover

 Summary: Republic (page 2)

-In the same way, these three qualities are found in the soul of the individual: temperance, courage and wisdom.
+In the same way, these three qualities—temperance, courage, and wisdom—are also found in the soul of the individual.

-What has just been read in large type in the City must be able to be read in small type in the soul of the individual.
+What can be read in large letters in the city must also be readable in small letters within the soul of the individual.

-While our soul is one, through the agreement of the various elements that make it up, it is not, however, absolutely simple.
-These three parts of the soul correspond to the three classes of the City.
+Although our soul is one, owing to the harmony of its various elements, it is not, however, absolutely simple.
+These three parts of the soul correspond to the three classes of the city.

 These three parts of the soul are:

-- that by which it loves, is hungry or thirsty, and flies incessantly around other desires: the irrational and concupiscible element
+- That by which it desires, hungers, or thirsts, and relentlessly pursues other cravings: the irrational and appetitive element.

-- the irascible element, through which we get angry
+- The irascible element, through which we feel anger.

-Anger must be distinguished from other desires, because it can sometimes be on the side of reason.
-For example in the case where we feel anger at being treated unfairly.
+Anger must be distinguished from other desires, as it can sometimes align with reason—for instance, when we feel anger at being treated unfairly.

-In this case, the irascible element is not attached to the concupiscible element, but to the rational element, because we get legitimately angry.
+In such cases, the irascible element is not attached to the appetitive element but to the rational element, since our anger is justified.

-However, anger is indeed to be distinguished from reason, for wild beasts and children are irascible, but do not share reason.
+However, anger must still be distinguished from reason, for wild beasts and children are irascible, yet they do not possess reason.

-The individual is courageous, wise or just in the same way and by the same element as the City.
-Now the City is just when each of the three classes takes care of its own task.
-So each of us is just when the three parts of his soul keep their place and perform their own task.
-Namely: reason must command, seconded by anger, the concupiscible element.
+The individual is courageous, wise, or just in the same way and through the same element as the city.
+Now, the city is just when each of its three classes carries out its own function.
+Likewise, each of us is just when the three parts of our soul remain in their proper place and perform their respective roles—namely, reason must govern, aided by anger, while the appetitive element must remain subordinate.

-It could be that there are as many species of souls as there are species of political constitutions: five species of constitution and five species of souls.
+It may be that there are as many types of souls as there are types of political constitutions: five types of constitution and five types of soul.

 Book V

-What for Plato is the best constitution, corresponding to the good soul?
+What, for Plato, is the best constitution—the one corresponding to the good soul?

-This is monarchy, when one man remarkably surpasses others.
-It may also be called an aristocracy, when several men surpass the others.
+This is monarchy, when one man remarkably surpasses the others.
+It may also be called aristocracy when several men excel over the rest.

-I call such a constitution good and upright, either in the City or in man
+I call such a constitution good and upright, whether in the city or in man 2.

-However, before going into the details of these, Socrates is pressed to explain his idea of a community of women and children, thus described:
+However, before examining these constitutions in detail, Socrates is urged to explain his idea of a community of women and children, which he describes as follows:

-The wives of our warriors shall be common all to all: none of them shall dwell in private with any of them; likewise the children shall be common, and parents shall not know their children, nor these their parents 3.
+The wives of our warriors shall be common to all: none of them shall dwell in private with any of them; likewise, the children shall be common, and parents shall not know their children, nor these their parents 3.

-In the Republic, eugenics is applied in all its rigour: deformed children will be discarded, and very frequent intercourse between elite men and women must be favoured; these must be very rare on the contrary between inferior subjects, - so that the herd reaches the highest perfection
+In The Republic, eugenics is applied with the utmost rigour: deformed children are to be discarded, and frequent unions between elite men and women must be encouraged; conversely, such unions must be rare among inferior subjects—so that the herd may attain the highest degree of perfection 4.

-The community of women and children is just one example of the more general community of goods that Plato calls for.
+The community of women and children is but one aspect of the broader community of property that Plato advocates.

-Plato shows that the greatest evil for a city is that which divides it and makes it multiple instead of one; and the greatest good, that which unites it and makes it one.
+Plato argues that the greatest evil for a city is that which divides it and makes it multiple instead of one; and the greatest good, that which unites it and makes it one.

-The best organised city, then, is one in which most citizens say about the same things: this concerns me, this does not concern me
+The best-organised city, then, is one in which most citizens say the same things about what concerns them: This affects me; this does not affect me 5.

-With this in mind, the community of women and children participates in this unity.
-It is therefore a mode of operation that needs to be established, and to do so, the family would have to be abolished as the social basis of the City.
-This is one of the most surprising ideas developed in the Republic.
+With this in mind, the community of women and children contributes to this unity.
+It is, therefore, a system that must be established, and to do so, the family would have to be abolished as the social foundation of the city.
+This is one of the most striking ideas developed in The Republic.

 1 440e-441e